Research in the Department of Thoracic and Cardiovascular Surgery

 Our research program benefits from many collaborations with basic scientists and other surgeons from other disciplines, including surgical oncology, trauma surgery, the Edward Hines Jr..
 VA Hospital, and with many of the basic science laboratories located on the medical school campus and its Center for Translational Research and Education.
 Amongst our closest relationships are those has with the Loyola Core and Specials Clinical Coagulation Laboratories under the direction of Dr. Jeanine Walenga and Dr. Walter Jeske.

 Dr. Abdelsattar's work has been published in several high impact peer reviewed journals including The Lancet, JAMA Surgery, Annals of Surgery, Annals of Thoracic Surgery and the Journal of Thoracic and Cardiovascular Surgery amongst others.
-He has authored or co-authored over 75 published papers, of which he is first or senior author on over 50% of those.
+He has authored or co-authored over 120 published papers (111 available in pubmed, 9 in press), of which he is first or senior author on over 50% of those.
 He has mentored several medical students who have all had first author publications and opportunities to present at the podium nationally or internationally.
 Many students have also received prestigious awards from the Stritch School of Medicine at Loyola University Chicago, and from international societies such as the International Association for the Study of Lung Cancer.

 Our Department has a long track record of multidisciplinary collaboration but our closest collaboration has been with the Loyola Core and Specials Clinical Coagulation Laboratories under the direction of Dr. Jeanine Walenga and Walter Jeske.